 Although cluster flies don’t pose a direct health risk to humans, they can be an annoyance.
 They tend to travel in huge swarms of thousands of flies.
 While they hibernate over the winter, their accumulated excrement can give off a noticeable stench.
 They can also stain fabrics and walls.

-Cluster flies pose a particular problem for home and business, especially the food industry because they could contaminate the food or spread diseases.
+Cluster flies pose a particular problem for home or business because they could contaminate the food or spread diseases.
 You need to ensure that all food storage and preparation areas are free from the pests.
 Otherwise, you could face reputational damage if customers see flies swarming around your premises.
 In addition, you could be fined or even shut down on health grounds.

 Although it is quite easy to swat and kill cluster flies, your primary objective should be to prevent them gaining access in the first place.
-You can use these measures to fly-proof your premises
+You can use these measures to fly-proof your premises.
+DIY fly sprays will have an effect on direct contact with the flies, but not on those already hibernating in cracks and crevices.

 Tidiness and cleanliness are vital allies in the battle against flies: